tuukka/pelias-docker/projects/planet/README.md

 * 16GB RAM
 * 16+ CPU cores or a lot of patience

+## Time requirements

+With a 36 CPU machine and fast network connection, full planet builds can take as little as 16 hours.

+It's not recommended to run full planet builds on consuer hardware (such as a standard 8 Core, 16GB RAM laptop or desktop) unless you are willing to wait up to 72 hours.

 ## Setup

 Please refer to the instructions at https://github.com/pelias/docker in order to install and configure your docker environment.